PSLCL/testing-framework/docs/design/qa_portal.md

 A user (anonymous or authenticated) views a dynamic list of scheduled tests.
 Periodically the list is updated as tests start to run (removed from the list).
 Appropriate meta-data from the database is shown in the report.
 The view is able to list several thousand pending tests.

-###A User Views a Dashboard of the System.

-A user (anonymous or authenticated) views a dashboard of the system.
-The dashboard shows summary information from the database in the form of graphs.

 ###A User Monitors Current Performance.